asocialoff/PswdGen/README.md

 # PswdGen
 This is a simple password generator.
-Free for personnel use only.
+Free for personnal and commercial use.

 Under an Apache license.